Here Comes the Sun: Release

-After the Beatles' catalogue becoming available for download on iTunes, "Here Comes the Sun" charted at number 64 on the UK Singles Chart in November 2010.
+After the Beatles' catalogue became available for download on iTunes, "Here Comes the Sun" charted at number 64 on the UK Singles Chart in November 2010.
 It returned to the chart in April 2012, peaking at number 58.
 (Note: According to author Kenneth Womack, writing in 2014, the song is "consistently the best-selling individual Beatles track on iTunes".)
 The song reached number 14 on the US Billboard Hot Rock Songs chart in 2017.
 Two years later, it re-entered the list and became the Beatles' first top-ten hit on the Hot Rock Songs chart.

 As of late September 2019, it was the most streamed Beatles song in the UK, with over 53 million plays, ahead of "Let It Be" on 26 million, and the most streamed Beatles song on Spotify globally, with over 350 million plays.
 Up to that time, it was also the most downloaded song from Abbey Road.
 Official Charts Company writer Rob Copsey describes the track as a "staple of any summer playlist".
 As of August 2021, "Here Comes the Sun" was still the band's most streamed song on Spotify, with more than 700 million plays.
 In May 2023, it became the Beatles' first song to surpass one billion plays on the platform, and the first song from the 1960s to achieve the milestone.